Kingdom of Lithuania (1918): Candidates

 The crown of Lithuania was initially offered to Wilhelm II, German Emperor and King of Prussia, by the military command of Ober Ost.
 This would have created a personal union between Lithuania and Prussia.
 An alternative proposal called for the election of Wilhelm's youngest son, Prince Joachim.
 Such plans for expansion of already dominant Protestant Prussia were opposed by the Catholic ruling houses, like the Wettins of Saxony and the Wittelsbacher of Bavaria.
 Saxony promoted Prince Friedrich Christian, second son of King Frederick Augustus III.
 This proposal was a reminder of historical ties between Saxony and Lithuania: the House of Wettin had produced two rulers for the Polish–Lithuanian Commonwealth between 1697 and 1763 (and the 1791 Constitution of Poland–Lithuania elected the Heads of the House of Wettin as hereditary Sovereigns).
-Germans also proposed the Lithuanian crown to the Polish politician Prince Janusz Franciszek Radziwilłł, who was closely related to the Imperial family and was a member of one of the most potent families of the ancient Grand Duchy of Lithuania.
+Germans also proposed the Lithuanian crown to the Polish politician Prince Janusz Franciszek Radziwiłł, who was closely related to the Imperial family and was a member of one of the most potent families of the ancient Grand Duchy of Lithuania.
 A number of other candidates were also considered.
 Such plans were viewed by the Lithuanians as a threat to their independence.
 The threat became more pressing after a meeting of German officials on 19 May, where conventions governing the "firm and permanent alliance" were discussed leaving very little autonomy for the Lithuanians.